What is a pendulum?

 You should be able to decide if pendulums work for you (they won’t work well for everyone) and if you like them.

-Some people can use pendulums, but they internalize the energy.
+Sometimes, a person might use a pendulum, but they internalize the energy.

 That’s not a good idea.
 In fact, it can be downright dangerous.
 (Basically, you’re asking for a spirit – good or evil – to take possession of your body.
 This can be just as risky as using a Ouija board.)

-If you can’t remain completely separate from the pendulum you’re using, stop immediately.
+THIS IS IMPORTANT: If you can’t remain completely separate – mentally, spiritually, and emotionally – from the pendulum you’re using, stop immediately.

 Never allow outside energy to be channeled through your body to the pendulum.
 (And, if you can’t tell the difference, don’t use a pendulum.
 The risks are too great.)